railsuser2014/openobject-doc-book-en/source/features/trainings.rst

 ---------------------

 * Integrated with document management system for training material
-* Based on analytic accounting to manages costs and revenues per course
+* Based on analytic accounting to manage costs and revenues per course
 * Integrated with invoicing, sales, CRM, etc.

 Links: